rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 > _In this exercise we will link GitLab to Jenkins so that new build jobs are triggered on each push to the `develop` branch._

 <p class="tip" >
 NOTE - This section is optional!
-Git webhooks are useful but not needed for course completion.
+Git webhooks are useful but not needed for Enablement completion.
 </p>

 7. In order to allow GitLab trigger Jenkins (because of the OpenShift Auth Plugin), we need to allow the `Anonymous` user trigger builds.
 Head to your Jenkins Dashboard and click on `Manage Jenkins` on the left hand side.
 Then scroll down and click `Configure Global Security`.
 Alternatively, type in `https://jenkins-<YOUR_NAME>-ci-cd.apps.some.domain.com/configureSecurity/` .
 You should see a screen like so: